GOP dealt stiff blow in Senate's bid to repeal 'Obamacare'

 "I feel comfortable personally.
 I know Paul; he's a man of his word," said Graham.

-The convoluted developments played out as a divided Senate debated legislation to repeal and replace the Obama-era law.
-With Democrats unanimously opposed, the slender 52-48 GOP majority was divided among itself over what it could agree to.
+As the convoluted developments played out, the slender 52-48 GOP majority was divided among itself over what it could agree to.
+Democrats were unanimously opposed.

 After a comprehensive "repeal and replace" bill failed on the Senate floor, and a straight-up repeal failed too, McConnell and his top lieutenants turned toward the "skinny repeal."

-It would have been the ticket to negotiations with the House, which passed its own legislation in May.
+It was to have been the ticket to negotiations with the House, which had passed its own legislation in May.

-But that strategy caused consternation among GOP senators after rumors began to surface that the House might just pass the "skinny bill," call it a day and move on to other issues like tax reform after frittering away the first six months of Trump's presidency on unsuccessful efforts over health care.

-Ryan responded not long after with a far from definitive statement that blamed the Senate for being unable to pass anything, but said, "if moving forward requires a conference committee, that is something the House is willing to do."

 The insurance company lobby group, America's Health Insurance Plans, wrote to Senate leaders Thursday saying that ending Obama's requirement that people buy insurance without strengthening insurance markets would produce "higher premiums, fewer choices for consumers and fewer people covered next year."